 Modified Approach for Infrastructure Assets - CFX has elected to use the modified approach for infrastructure reporting.
 This means that, in lieu of reporting depreciation on infrastructure, CFX reports as preservation expense the costs associated with maintaining the existing roadway in good condition.
 CFX's policy is to maintain the roadway condition at a Maintenance Rating Program rating of 80 or better.
-The Florida Department of Transportation ("FDOT") annually inspects CFX's roadways and has determined in fiscal year 2023 that all its roadways exceed this standard.
+The Florida Department of Transportation ("FDOT") annually inspects CFX's roadways and has determined in fiscal year 2024 that all its roadways exceed this standard.
 Pursuant to its bond covenants, CFX maintains a renewal and replacement fund for these preservation expenditures.
-For fiscal year 2022, projected expenses for preservation were \$39,480,000 with \$21,465,000 being spent.
-For fiscal year 2023, projected expenses for preservation were \$30,101,000 with \$24,177,000 being spent.
-The expenses were lower than projected due to timing and delayed anticipated start dates on several projects.
+For fiscal year 2023, projected expenses for preservation were \$4,557,000 with \$16,359,000 being spent.
+The expenses were lower than projected in 2023 and higher in 2024 due to timing and delayed anticipated start dates on several projects.

-Long-term Debt - CFX has outstanding bonds payable of \$3,254,581,000 (net of unamortized bond premiums and discounts) as of June 30, 2023.
+Long-term Debt - CFX has outstanding bonds payable of \$3,140,248,000 (net of unamortized bond premiums and discounts) as of June 30, 2024.

-CFX did not issue any new debt during fiscal year 2023.
+CFX did not issue any new debt during fiscal year 2024.

-The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2023, along with more detailed information on long-term debt activity, can be found in Note 5, Long-Term Debt, which begins on page 33 of the financial statements.
+The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2024, along with more detailed information on long-term debt activity, can be found in Note 5, Long-Term Debt, which begins on page 33 of the financial statements.

-CFX's debt service ratio changed to 2.72 for fiscal year 2023 from 2.51 for fiscal year 2022 and 2.03 in fiscal year 2021.
+CFX's debt service ratio changed to 3.09 for fiscal year 2024 from 2.72 for fiscal year 2023 and 2.51 in fiscal year 2022.
+The fiscal year 2024 increase can be attributed to an increase in toll revenue.
 The fiscal year 2023 increase can be attributed to both an increase in toll revenue and a decrease in debt payments.
-Fiscal year 2022 had a considerable increase resulting from an increase in toll revenue.